 You and I are surrounded by phenomenal displays of God’s power, grace, and miraculous operations.
 Yet unbelief and thanklessness survive too easily.
 Don’t make the mistake of supposing yourself incapable of heart-hardness.

-Becoming a “witness unto Jesus” is something Jack Hayford says he was privileged to observe in his parents.
-His mother, in particular, taught her children wisdom in ways that shaped them throughout their lives.
-In this tender Mother’s Day tribute, Pastor Jack shares three values instilled in him by his mother’s wisdom.
+Becoming a “witness unto Jesus” is something I was privileged to observe in my parents.
+My mother, in particular, taught us wisdom in ways that shaped us throughout our lives.
+In this Mother’s Day tribute, I share three values instilled in me by my mother’s wisdom.